Process of approval

 - Rendered animal fats and other animal by-products such as gelatine, collagen, stomachs, bladders and intestines

 - Slaughter of animals and primal cuts of meat require approval from the Food Standards Agency.
-Information and application forms can be found here.
+Further information and application forms are available.

 Some premises may be exempt from being approved.
 Details can be found under the food law code of practice .